 (or B## where ## is the new CAN address of the board if you have changed it already)

-Send M997 B## to carry out a firmware update, the bootloader will request the Duet3Firmware_M23CL.bin from the Duet 3 main board, it needs to be in the /firmware folder.
+to carry out a firmware update.
+The bootloader will request the Duet3Firmware_M23CL.bin from the Duet 3 main board, which needs to be in the /firmware folder.

 For more details on this please see the section on calibrating the magnetic encoder on the closed loop tuning page, it's written for the magnetic encoder on the 1HCL but the same theory applies.